ZzehraQureshi/seedlab-secret-key-encryption/README.md

 # seedlab-secret-key-encryption
-My report and findings from the SEED Labs Secret-Key Encryption lab using OpenSSL.”
+My report and findings from the SEED Labs Secret-Key Encryption lab using OpenSSL.